awslabs/data-on-eks/website/docs/blueprints/streaming-platforms/kafka.md

 - Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets.
 - Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets.
-- Creates EKS Cluster Control plane with public endpoint (for demo reasons only) with two managed node groups.
+- Creates EKS Cluster Control plane with public endpoint (for demo reasons only) with one managed node group.
-- Deploys Metrics server, Cluster Autoscaler, self-managed ebs-csi-driver, Strimzi Kafka Operator, Grafana Operator.
+- Deploys Metrics server, Karpenter, self-managed ebs-csi-driver, Strimzi Kafka Operator, Grafana Operator.
 - Strimzi Kafka Operator is a Kubernetes Operator for Apache Kafka deployed to `strimzi-kafka-operator` namespace.
 The operator by default watches and handles `kafka` in all namespaces.

 ### Prerequisites